DamoM73/digital-solutions-text/ds_textbook/2_develop/1_design_ui_ux/unit_2.md

-# Unit 2: Design UI and UX
+# Unit 2: Develop UI and UX

 ## Visual communication
 > Visual communication is the practice of using visual elements to convey a message, inspire change, or evoke emotion. {cite}`nediger_2020_how`